About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 11:1-23 2 Chronicles in [Smaller Chunks]

-When [king] Rehoboam [came] to Jerusalem, he gathered 180,000 chosen men of the [families] of Judah & Benjamin [who] were warriors to fight against Israel, [so] the kingdom might [return] to [king] Rehoboam.
+When [king] Rehoboam [came] to Jerusalem, he gathered 180,000 chosen men [from] the house, [family,] of Judah, & Benjamin, [who] were warriors, to fight against Israel, [so] that he might [return] the kingdom [back to king] Rehoboam again.

-But the Word of the Lord came to Shemaiah, the man of God, saying, Speak to Rehoboam, [Solomon’s] son, [Judah’s] king & to all Judah & Benjamin, saying, The Lord [says this,] You shall not go up, nor fight against your brethren.
-Every man return to his house: for this is done of Me [the Lord God.]
+But the Word of the Lord came to Shemaiah, the man of God, saying, Speak to Rehoboam, [Solomon’s] son, [Judah’s] king, & to all [of] Israel in: Judah & Benjamin, saying, The Lord [says this,] You shall not go up, nor fight against your brethren, [a.k.a. relatives.]
+Every man return to his house: for this thing is done, [through] Me.

-They obeyed the words of the Lord & they returned [instead of] going against Jeroboam.
-[King] Rehoboam [lived] in Jerusalem & built cities [of] defense in Judah.
+And they obeyed the Words of the Lord, & returned [instead of] going against Jeroboam.
+And [king] Rehoboam [lived] in Jerusalem, & built cities [of] defense in Judah.

-He fortified the strongholds & put captains in them & [stored food,] oil & wine [in them.]
-In several [cities,] Rehoboam put shields & spears & made them [exceedingly] strong, having Judah & Benjamin on his side.
+And [king Rehoboam] fortified the strong holds, & put captains in them, & [stored: food,] oil, & wine [in them.]
+And in several [cities, king Rehoboam] put shields & spears, & made them [exceedingly] strong, having Judah & Benjamin on his side.

-The priests & the Levites, out of all the coasts [took a stand with [Jeroboam.]
-The Levites left their possession & suburbs & came to Judah & Jerusalem.
+And the priests & the Levites, [who] were in all [of] Israel, & out [of] all their coasts, [took a stand with] [king Jeroboam.]
+For the Levites left their [possessions,] & suburbs, & came to Judah & Jerusalem.

-[Since] Jeroboam & his sons had [kept the Levites] from [performing] the priest’s office to the Lord.
-Jeroboam [appointed his own] priests for the high places for the [demons] & calves [that Jeroboam] had made.
+[Since] Jeroboam & his sons had [kept] [the Levites] from [carrying out] the priest’s office [for] the Lord.
+And [Jeroboam appointed himself,] [his own] priests for the high places, & for the [demons,] & calves, [that Jeroboam] had made.

-So, they strengthened the kingdom of Judah & made Rehoboam, [Solomon’s] son, strong [for] 3 years.
-For 3 years they walked in the [paths] of David & Solomon.
-[King] Rehoboam [married] Mahalath, the daughter of Jerimoth, [David’s] son,
+So, they strengthened the kingdom of Judah, & made Rehoboam, [Solomon’s] son, strong [for] 3 years.
+For 3 years they walked, [a.k.a. followed,] in the [paths] of David & Solomon.
+And [king] Rehoboam took [for] him, [as his] wife, Mahalath, the daughter of Jerimoth, [David’s] son.

-& [married] Abihail, the daughter of Eliab, [Jesse’s] son; [who bore] him children: Jeush, Shamariah & Zaham.
-After her, [Rehoboam married] Maachah, [Absalom’s] daughter, [who bore] him: Abijah, Attai, Ziza &
+And [Rehoboam also married] Abihail, the daughter of Eliab, [Jesse’s] son; [who bore] him children: Jeush, Shamariah, & Zaham.
+And after her, [king Rehoboam] took [in marriage,] Maachah, [Absalom’s] daughter, [who bore] him: Abijah, Attai, Ziza, & Shelomith.

-[Rehoboam’ dealt wisely & [distributed] all his children throughout the countries of Judah & Benjamin [into] every fenced city.
-He gave them [an] abundance of [food.]
+And [Rehoboam] dealt wisely, & [distributed] all of his children throughout all the countries of Judah & Benjamin, [into] every fenced city.
+And [king Rehoboam] gave them [an] abundance of [food.]
 And [Rehoboam] desired many wives.